 The group comes out of the city, across the Kidron Valley – and over to a garden on the Mount of Olives.

 Putting the towns in context here is a map showing the local area.

 I wonder if anything about the location of Jesus stands out to you?

-They are outside the city at night.
-An ancient city where street lights have not been invented yet.
+They are outside the city at night at the Mount of Olives.
+Jerusalem is an ancient city where street lights have not been invented yet.
 So, even if there is a full moon, it is going to quite dark.
-Dark enough to quietly slip away up the hill and disappear.
+They are outside the city amongst an Olive grove.
+You could easily hide yourself behind an olive tree then quietly slip away up the hill and disappear.

 John 18:3 tells us that Judas was leading a detachment of soldiers and some officials from the chief priests and the Pharisees.
 They were carrying torches, lanterns and weapons.
 Have you ever listened how far a man’s voice travels at night … even when they are talking in a normal voice?
 You would easily have a good 100 metre start to get away and disappear.